-In Year 11, you will plan and take part in the preparation for a full-scale performing arts production.
-You will learn and develop the skills needed for your role either as a performer or as part of the production team.
-You will need to prepare for the performance during rehearsals and in your own time.
+In Year 11, students will plan and take part in the preparation for a full-scale performing arts production.
+They will learn and develop the skills needed for their role either as a performer or as part of the production team.
+They will need to prepare for the performance during rehearsals and in their own time.
 These rehearsals will develop and refine material, for example timing and communication.
-You will need to apply performance or production skills confidently during the development and performance in order to realise a successful performing arts event.
-You will work as part of a team and navigate 'showtime' with an approach that ensures an 'unforgettable show' for your audience.
+They will need to apply performance or production skills confidently during the development and performance in order to realise a successful performing arts event.
+They will work as part of a team and navigate 'showtime' with an approach that ensures an 'unforgettable show' for your audience.

-- Prepare for a professional role during rehearsal - Refine skills needed for a professional role during rehearsal - · Apply skills to a performance
+- Prepare for a professional role during rehearsal - Refine skills needed for a professional role during rehearsal - Apply skills to a performance

-Showcase and Exhibition

-At the end of Term 2, students will curate and organise a BTEC Festival.
-Their work from the Perfroming Arts Production unit will be showcased and performed as part of the festival.
+- Year 10 Assessed Unit: Performing and Production Arts - Year 11 Assessed Unit: Performing Arts Production - Showcase and Exhibition: at the end of Term 2, students will curate and organise a BTEC Festival.
+Their work from the Performing Arts Production unit will be showcased and performed as part of the festival.